Collective efficacy

 In the sociology of crime, the term collective efficacy refers to the ability of members of a community to control the behavior of individuals and groups in the community.
 Control of people's behavior allows community residents to create a safe and orderly environment.
 Collective efficacy involves residents monitoring children playing in public areas, acting to prevent truancy and street corner "hanging" by teenagers, and confronting individuals who exploit or disturb public spaces.

 Advocates of collective efficacy claim that these measures increase community control over individuals, thus creating an environment where violent crime is less likely to occur.
 Researchers have argued that increasing collective efficacy can lead to a significant reduction of crime in communities.
 Communities with high levels of collective efficacy have been found to have lower rates of violence and homicide, suggesting that community participation in preventing violence reduces crime.

 Collective efficacy depends on the values shared by community members.
 If members of a community trust each other and are willing to cooperate to prevent violence and crime, it is more likely that they will be able to create a safe community environment.

-Collective efficacy can also have a negative context when used to target individuals for stalking or gang stalking and invasions of privacy.
-Sometimes stalkers will employ collective efficacy measures to attempt to interfere with the life of a targeted individual, or otherwise create negative public opinions with libel and slander.
-Collective efficacy has also been used to describe a violent flash mob, where large groups prearrange a time and place to corner a targeted individual with 'demands' for collective efficacy involving threats if the individual fails to meet the demands of the group.

 The concept of collective efficacy has been used to explain why urban neighborhoods differ in the amount of crime that takes place in them.
 In urban areas where neighbors monitor group behavior and are willing to intervene to break out fights or otherwise prevent disorder, violent crime is less likely to occur.